fossunited/the-joy-of-programming/the-joy-of-programming/composing-new-shapes-jp/combining-shapes-jp.md

 show(donut)
 ```

-The result of this program is exactly same as the previous program, but
+The result of this program is exactly the same as the previous program, but
 now we can change the size of the donut a lot easier.
 We just need to
 change just one number and everything else already captured in the program.